jthweb/Test_Contest_PC2/README.md

 Follow the guide from ICPC for using the resolver

 > 📝 Note:  Make sure to adjust the path of the resolver based on where you exported the finalized data.

+Congrats!
+You have successfully hosted your first contest using PC²!

 ---

 ## 🧭 Coming Soon